bbrister/SIFT3D/README.md

 If Matlab is detected in your system, a Matlab toolbox is compiled in the /build/wrappers/matlab subdirectory.
 To install the toolbox, add the following line to your startup.m file:

         run /path/to/SIFT3D/build/wrappers/matlab/setupSift3D

+If you do not have a startup file, you can simply run this command prior to using any SIFT3D functions.

 ## Usage instructions